h-sehee/math308-binary-game/docs/egdd.md

 ![Stack Pack Story Board](https://github.com/UD-S24-CISC374/final-project-yellow/blob/main/assets/stackpack-storyboard.png?raw=true "Story Board")

-Example of a Potential Harder Level:
+Example of a Potential Harder Level: (the numbers represent the order in which you would pick up or use items)
 ![Stack Pack Harder Level](https://github.com/UD-S24-CISC374/final-project-yellow/blob/241ec885bdf1db4cf54fa24d2dbbc6e61d8eed40/assets/stackpack-mockup.png?raw=true "Harder Level")

 # Assets Needed

 ## Aesthetics

-- The aesthetics of this game will be cartoonish/cutsey for a stress-free environment.
+- The aesthetics of this game will be cartoonish/cutesy for a stress-free environment.
 Players should not feel pressure when playing the game, but rather relaxed.

 ## Graphical